Zakua-Samurai/Zakua-Samurai.github.io/_posts/2026-03-15-thm-blueprint-walkthrough.md

 ![know the service on port:8080](/assets/img/blueprint/check.png)

-So,We know about the directories of the victum's system which we will use to locate the vulnerability
+So we know about the directories of the victum's system which we will use to locate the vulnerability.

 ---